aautar/graphpaper/README.md

  The object (`obj1`) will be added to the canvas and can now be translated by dragging the translation handle (`#translateHandle1`) or resized with the resize handle (`#resizeHandle1`).
 GraphPaper will take care of both mouse and touch interactions on the handle elements.

-## Canvas Dimensions

-The dimensions of a Canvas can be queried via the 'Canvas.getWidth()' and 'Canvas.getHeight()' methods.

 ## The Grid

 The grid rendered on a Canvas along with the "snap to grid" behavior a Canvas will impart on objects is controlled based on the properties of a `Grid` object assigned to the Canvas.